 People commonly know that probate occurs in probate court after someone passes away, and that…

-The major disqualifiers for Supplemental Security Income (SSI) and Social Security Disability Income (SSDI) should be reviewed prior to applying.
+The major disqualifiers for Supplemental Security Income (SSI) and Social Security Disability Insurance (SSDI) should be reviewed prior to applying.
 Eligible individuals can benefit from both programs though they have distinct differences.
 The major difference is SSI eligibility qualification relies on age, disability, and limited resources and income, while SSDI eligibility determination relies on disability and work credits.
 In most states, SSI recipients automatically qualify for Medicaid health care coverage, which could result in additional supplementary benefits through your state’s Medicaid program.
 However, both programs have some common reasons that can disqualify your claim.

 Typically most people think about the reasons they should receive benefits without ever considering why they may be denied.
 Some of the reasons are beyond your control, while other reasons are missteps you can avoid that result in denial.
 Things to consider include: